sidart/bizdom/_posts/2021-09-09-the-mystery-of-mcc-colours.md

 optimized_image: https://res.cloudinary.com/thebizdom-in/image/upload/v1631429639/MCC_yfxgjx.png
 subtitle: The original colour was blue, and it changed during Victorian times.
 category: curiosity
+description: The Marylebone Cricket Club (MCC) is the world's most famous cricket club.
+Know more about their GIN connection.
 ---

 By the 1780s, cricket was a game for ‘gentlemen’, played by the upper classes.
 The Gentlemen went one step further in 1787, creating a private cricket ground where they could play without being disturbed by noisy, vulgar crowds of commoners, setting a trend for elitist cricket clubs.